 Security system

 Security systems can protect your property, but they also have a price tag.
-So, account for the purchase and installation of a security system.
+So account for the purchase and installation of a security system.
 Also, add the monthly monitoring costs to your budget.

 Outdoor entertaining

-You may want to add an outdoor space to your property like a patio or porch.
-So, consider the cost of adding that to your property and the regular maintenance that goes with it.
-Also, consider outdoor furniture costs, or the price of purchasing and maintaining a grill.
+You may want to add an outdoor space to your property, like a patio or porch.
+Consider the cost of adding that space and the regular maintenance that goes with it.

 Bottom line